VisionAI4Bharat/.github/profile/README.md

-**VisionAI4Bharat**
+**VisionAI4Bhārat**

-🌍 Open Vision AI for Bharat, by Bharat.
+🌍 Open Vision AI for Bhārat, by Bhārat.
 Free (as in free speech) models, datasets, and tools for research, industry, and society.

 🌟 **Mission**

-VisionAI4Bharat is a community-driven initiative to build open, transparent, and accessible Vision AI models tailored for the diverse needs of India.
+VisionAI4Bhārat is a community-driven initiative to build open, transparent, and accessible Vision AI models tailored for the diverse needs of India.
 We believe AI should not be locked away behind paywalls or licenses—it should be free, collaborative, and empowering.

 🎯 **Goals**